Why you

 The

-soles of your feet turn upward and outward and -
+soles of your feet tend to turn upward and -

 leaned forward far enough to press the ends of your thighs at your knees